Changing lives for the better through INTEGRITY and GRACE.

 Miss Terri has a tremendous ability to love her students through the tough parts of dance.
 She expects a lot but make is fun!
 Terri has been teaching in the North Atlanta area and Florida since 1994.
 She has performed with Atlanta Ballet, Carl Ratcliff Dance Theater, Harrison Jazz ensemble, The Kris Kangelosi Dance Project and aboard the M/S Westward cruise ship where she met her husband.
 Terri teaches Ballet, Jazz and Musical Theater.
 She enjoys spending time with her husband and three children, reading, cooking and sharing her love of dance with her students.

-Ballet, Jazz, Theater Dance
+Ballet, Jazz, Contemporary, Theater Dance

 Autumn has been dancing since the age of three, and received her classical ballet, modern, and jazz training from Miami City Ballet, North Carolina School of the Arts, and The Atlanta Ballet Center for Dance Education.
 Autumn received her BFA in Arts Management with a concentration in Dance from Brenau University.
 She has performed as a professional soloist with the Gainesville Ballet Company, Brenau Dance Ensemble, Guest Artist for S.D.
 Prism Dance Theatre, and choreographed for the Southeast Regional Ballet Association.
 Formerly the director of dance at Rabun Gap-Nacoochee School, Autumn uses her diverse background teaching Ballet for SAA, Development Director for our sister non-profit, Suwanee Performing Arts, and Assistant Director and Choreographer to Suwanee Ballet.